Local Environment Setup - Windows

 This will update and install WSL on your computer!

-When WSL finishes installing, run this command to check your version (take note of the value under NAME
+When WSL finishes installing, run this command to check your version (take note of the value under NAME and VERSION):

 If it is version 2, you're good to go!
 You may close Powershell.